DSpace/RestContract/README.md

 405 Method Not Allowed - if the methods is not implemented or a DELETE method is called on a non-optional association

 422 Unprocessable Entity - if the request is well-formed, but is invalid based on the given data.
 For example, if you attempt to create a resource under a non-existent parent resource, or attempt to update a read-only (non-editable) field.

-## On the Naming of Endpoints
-Names should be descriptive but reasonably short.
-Form compounds by concatenating words, all lower case, without punctuation.
-For example:  `metadatafields`, not `metadata-fields` or `MetadataFields`.

-## HATEOAS & HAL
-The new REST DSpace API supports the HATEOAS paradigm and adopt the HAL format to express links and embedded resources.
-Links are always expected to be **absolute** to make easier the implementation of "follow link" methods on the REST client side.

 ## Pagination
 Each endpoints that expose a collection of resources, including sub-paths for embedded or linked collections (aka list of items of a collection, etc.), MUST implement the pagination with the following common behavior